laravel-enso/documentation/docs/frontend/confirmation.md

 - `default`, main content goes here

 ### components/Confirmation.vue
 The component is a base component for the confirmation component above without any styling.

-It can be built upon to create another implementation of the confirmation, with your CSS style of choice.
+It can be used for creating a custom confirmation with your CSS style of choice.

 It uses the `v-popover` component from `v-tooltip`.

-Slots:
+#### Slots:
 - `default`, main content goes here
-- `confirm`, a custom control for the confirm action can go here
+- `confirm`, a custom control for the confirm action can go here, scoped, exposes the `confirm` method
-- `cancel`, a custom control for the cancel action can go here
+- `cancel`, a custom control for the cancel action can go here, scoped, exposes the `cancel` method

-If a confirm/cancel control is provided, the control should call the confirm/cancel method made available on the slot.
+If a confirm/cancel control is provided, the control should call the confirm/cancel method made exposed on the slot.

 Both these methods emit a `confirm` respectively `cancel` event, that should be handled on the parent, as required.

 Methods:
-- `hide()`, closes the dialog
 - `cancel()`, closes the dialog & emits a `cancel` event
 - `confirm()`, closes the dialog & emits a `confirm` event